PrairieLearn/PrairieLearn/docs/question.md

 ## Directory structure

 Questions are all stored inside the `questions` directory (or any subfolder) for a course.
 Each question is a single directory that contains all the files for that question.
-The name of the full question directory relative to `questions` is the question ID label (the `id`) for that question.
+The name of the full question directory relative to `questions` is the QID (the "question ID") for that question.
 For example, here are three different questions:

 ```text
 questions